When less is more, the benefits of restorative yoga

 Maybe we’re trying to achieve weight loss, increased strength, improved muscle tone, burn off nervous energy or just try something new and challenging.
 And these are all valid goals, but are there other more gentle ways of reaching some of these goals without causing physical injury, mental fatigue and taxing our adrenal glands?
 Both research and common sense say YES.

-If you’re not familiar with restorative yoga it is a slow paced practice with students often only doing 5-7 poses, holding each one for anywhere from 3-10 minutes.
+But what I’m personally and professionally finding really interesting is the research into the benefits of calming yin or restorative yoga.
+This type of yoga is slow paced with students often only doing 5-7 poses, holding each one for anywhere from 3-10 minutes.
 Restorative yoga uses props such as blankets, bolsters, blocks and straps to allow the participant to remain supported while they go into very deep stretches – though like with all yoga the true challenge is connecting the physical movement to the breath and calming the mind.

 Increase in energy